Did You Know Donkervoort Has A Line Of Clothing?

 Pardon our ignorance, but really?

 On weekends when news is as slow as Ents, we go deep into the abyss of finding interesting stories to write about – hopefully, something to entertain your lazy weekend.
 We turn to YouTube and sometimes Tiktok for topics that will catch your attention.
-When worse comes to worst, we even check small car brands – brands like Donkervoort and today we discovered really fascinating.
+When worse comes to worst, we even check small car brands – brands like Donkervoort and today we discovered something really fascinating.

 Pardon our ignorance but did you know that Donkervoort has a clothing line?
 We didn't and we're actually embarrassed for being oblivious of this fact.